Small Purple Pea - Swainsona Recta, Wandiyali-Environa Wildlife Sanctuary - Card

 Reproduced from an original watercolour painting by Cheryl Hodges

-Greeting card 10 x 15cm, blank inside with white envelope
+Greeting card 10 x 15cm, blank inside with brown recycled envelope

 Text on reverse of card reads: